-As Director of Men's Basketball Operations, Regan's various responsibilities include the day-to-day operations of the men's basketball program, serving as a liaison to athletic department officials and coordinating the student-athletes' practice, game-day and daily schedules.
+As Assistant Athletic Director/Director of Men's Basketball Operations, Regan's various responsibilities include the day-to-day operations of the men's basketball program, serving as a liaison to athletic department officials and coordinating the student-athletes' practice, game-day and daily schedules.
 He also coordinates the program's summer camp schedule and monitors academic progress.
 During the summer of 2010, he organized Pitt Basketball's Summer Tour to Ireland.

-"We are excited to have Brian as our Director of Operations," Pitt Head Coach Jamie Dixon said.
+"We are excited to have Brian as our Assistant Athletic Director/Director of Operations," Pitt Head Coach Jamie Dixon said.
 "Brian has proved to be a valuable part of our program and has played a key role in our success.
 He brings with him extensive experience at several different levels.
 He is also thrilled to be working at Pitt and in his hometown of Pittsburgh."

 Prior to his stint at Colgate, Regan served three years (1999-2002) as an associate head coach at Assumption College under Head Coach Tom Ackerman.
 In 2001-02, Assumption posted one of its most successful seasons in school history, advancing to the NCAA Division II Tournament Sweet Sixteen, capturing the Northeast-10 regular season championship and compiling a 24-6 record.
 All of these accomplishments were achieved after the Greyhounds were picked to finish last in the league's preseason coaches' poll.
 Three of Regan's recruits played key roles in that success, including league defensive player of the year Shahar Golan, All-America selection and league rookie of the year Brian Robinson and first team all-conference pick Shane O'Donoghue.